01 Customer intelligence

 Equitable communications access will be a top priority and should be built into strategic plans as school districts seek to foster inclusivity and improve service.

 Let’s Talk helps school districts with equitable access by providing tools that can translate dialogues in up to 13 languages by default (with additional language options available) and offering Spanish language capabilities with the Let’s Talk Assistant chatbot.

 9. A focus on predicting and preventing issues

 All it takes is one crisis, one missed at-risk student, or one ransomware attack to change everything.
 You can’t report or improve what you don’t measure, and you can’t break the cycle of being reactive without impactful insights.
 School districts are increasingly using real-time dashboards, predictive analytics, AI, and knowledge bases to aid in decisions that predict and prevent issues.

 Use live data and insights from a platform like Let’s Talk to make better decisions, spot trends and needs, reduce student and staff churn, and provide early warnings for issues before they escalate.

 Once considered only needed by retailers and restaurants, customer service has become crucial for school districts — especially as options for families expand through school choice programs, charter schools, and virtual schools.

 Stakeholders will be vocal with their feedback — especially if they perceive a lack of responsiveness or inconsistent messaging within their school district.

 You can’t create a thriving school culture and climate — inside and out — without clear, open communication and delivering on your promises.
-Uphold your commitments to communication, engagement, and inclusion; build community connection, confidence, and buy-in; and keep a constant pulse on public feedback and sentiment to ensure you’re providing a superior customer experience districtwide.
-With stronger connections across the community, your district’s customer experience will thrive.
+Uphold your commitments to communication, engagement, and inclusion; build community connection, confidence, and buy-in; and keep a constant pulse on public feedback and sentiment to ensure you’re providing superior customer service districtwide.
+With stronger connections across the community, your district’s customer service will thrive.